Som-Energia/scriptlauncher/README.md

 - `enum`: Will be shown as a select box.
 	- You can specify `options` as a dictionary where keys are the displayed texts and values are the sent value.
-- You can use any type supported by html `input` tag: `date`, `time`, `color`...
-It will use browser standard editor for such a type.
+- `date`, `time`, `color` or any other supported [HTML input type](https://www.w3schools.com/html/html_form_input_types.asp) will be applied to the HTML `input` and it will use browser input control for that type.
 - `FILE`: A file uploaded by the user
-	- The parameter will be substituted on the command line by the temporary file name in the server of the uploaded file
+	- The parameter will be substituted on the command line by the server location of the uploaded file.
-	- If you want to make a file to be optional you can default it to `/dev/null`, it will be an empty file
+	- If you want to make a file to be optional by defaulting to a server path.
+A useful choice is `/dev/null`.
 - `FILEDOWN`:
 	- This parameter is not editable by the user
 	- It will expand in the command line to a temporary file name you can use as output for your command